Lumbago

 We commonly consider lower back pain to be a modern-day phenomenon and indeed, it appears that the sedentary lifestyle enjoyed in our civilised world may contribute to the problem.
 However, the fact that lumbago was described in the 1600s suggests that our ancestors also suffered back problems.

-It is likely however, that back then, it was not a lack of exercise or bad posture that contributed to the problem, but rather, degenerative conditions such as arthritis.
+It is likely however, that in those days, it was not a lack of exercise or bad posture that contributed to the problem, but rather, degenerative conditions such as arthritis.

 Just as with any problem leading to back pain, the cause of lumbago is not always obvious or easy to identify, even after medical investigations or tests.

 Sometimes, lumbago can come about as a result of ‘wear and tear’ of the joints of the lower back or some other form of degeneration of joint surfaces as a result of ‘overwork or overuse’.
-This is more likely to occur in older people.
+This is sometimes referred to as rheumatism and is more likely to occur in older people.

-Other causes of low back pain are rare.
+Other causes of low back pain are less common.
 These include rheumatoid arthritis, infections, assorted bone disorders and cancer.

 Acute and chronic lumbago